Welcome to my stop on the blog tour for The Cornish Lady by Nicola Pryce.

 Genre: Historical Fiction

 There’s a giveaway for this book.
 The giveaway is open internationally so please do participate.
-Giveaway goodies includes a signed copy of The Cornish Lady, a box of Cornish Fudge and some bookmarks.
+Giveaway goodies include a signed copy of The Cornish Lady, a box of Cornish Fudge and some bookmarks.

 Giveaway details here.